sackrin/react-micro-ui-lambda-boilerplate/docs/index.md

 - Choose "Open" for security
 - Select "Create Function"

-## Setting up AWS API HTTP Gateway
+## Setting up API HTTP Gateway

+The API Gateway will be used to serve bootstrap.js, API endpoints and server-side rendered components.
+The gateway will be used to route traffic from the outside world to you Lambda Function.

 - Navigate to the AWS "API Gateway" page
 - Choose the API Gateway you created
 - Choose "Routes" from the side menu
 - Choose the generated route "Any" and Delete

-## Configuring AWS API HTTP Gateway
+## Configuring API HTTP Gateway

 - Choose "Create"
 - Choose "GET" and enter "/bootstrap.js" and Create